-Joining us to discuss his new book, "Climate Radicals: Why our Environmental Politics Isn't Working," Cameron Abadi will discuss tensions between climate policy and democracy, and how those tensions are being resolved in increasingly radical ways.
+Joining us to discuss his new book, "Climate Radicals: Why our Environmental Politics Isn't Working," Cameron Abadi discusses tensions between climate policy and democracy, and how those tensions are being resolved in increasingly radical ways.
 Germany should have been a global leader in combating climate change — its voters consider it a major issue and back the world’s most powerful Green Party.
 Yet, Germany’s climate policies have been disappointing.
 What happened?

 Cameron Abadi is a deputy editor at Foreign Policy and co-host of FP’s Ones and Tooze podcast.
 He previously worked at the New Republic and Foreign Affairs and as a correspondent in Germany and Iran.
 His writing has appeared in Bloomberg Businessweek, the NewYorker, the New Republic, and Der Spiegel.